-- (g) In showing compliance with subparagraphs (a) and (b) with regard to the electrical system and to equipment design and installation, critical environmental conditions must be considered.
-For electrical generation, distribution and utilisation equipment required by or used in complying with this CS-29, except equipment covered by European Technical Standard Orders containing environmental test procedures, the ability to provide continuous, safe service under foreseeable environmental conditions may be shown by environmental tests, design analysis, or reference to previous comparable service experience on other aircraft. - (a) Equipment and systems required to comply with type-certification requirements, airspace requirements or operating rules, or whose improper functioning would lead to a hazard, must be designed and installed so that they perform their intended function throughout the operating and environmental conditions for which the rotorcraft is certified. - (b) The equipment and systems covered by sub-paragraph (a), considered separately and in relation to other systems, must be designed and installed such that: - (1) each catastrophic failure condition is extremely improbable and does not result from a single failure, and for Category A rotorcraft, the occurrence of any failure condition which would prevent the continued safe flight and landing of the rotorcraft is considered as catastrophic; - (2) each hazardous failure condition is extremely remote; and - (3) each major failure condition is remote. - (c) The operation of equipment and systems not covered by sub-paragraph (a) must not cause a hazard to the rotorcraft or its occupants throughout the operating and environmental conditions for which the rotorcraft is certified. - (d) Information concerning an unsafe system operating condition must be provided in a timely manner to the flight crew member responsible for taking corrective action.
+- (a) The equipment, systems, and installations whose functioning is required by this CS-27 must be designed and installed to ensure that they perform their intended functions under any foreseeable operating condition. - (b) The equipment, systems, and installations of a multi-engine rotorcraft must be designed to prevent hazards to the rotorcraft in the event of a probable malfunction or failure. - (c) The equipment, systems, and installations of single-engine rotorcraft must be designed to minimise hazards to the rotorcraft in the event of a probable malfunction or failure. - (a) Equipment and systems required to comply with type-certification requirements, airspace requirements or operating rules, or whose improper functioning would lead to a hazard, must be designed and installed so that they perform their intended function throughout the operating and environmental conditions for which the rotorcraft is certified. - (b) The equipment and systems covered by sub-paragraph (a), considered separately and in relation to other systems, must be designed and installed such that: - each catastrophic failure condition is extremely improbable and does not result from a single failure; - (2) each hazardous failure condition is extremely remote; and - (3) each major failure condition is remote. - (c) The operation of equipment and systems not covered by sub-paragraph (a) must not cause a hazard to the rotorcraft or its occupants throughout the operating and environmental conditions for which the rotorcraft is certified. - (d) Information concerning an unsafe system operating condition must be provided in a timely manner to the flight crew member responsible for taking corrective action.
 The information must be clear enough to avoid likely flight crew member errors.

-AMC1 29.1309 Equipment, systems, and installations
+AMC1 27.1309 Equipment, systems, and installations

-As defined in AMC 29.1, the AMC to CS-29 consists of FAA AC 29-2C Change 7, dated 4 February 2016.
-AMC 29.1309 provides further guidance and acceptable means of compliance to supplement FAA AC 29-2C Change 7 § AC 29.1309.
-As such, it should be used in conjunction with FAA AC 29-2C Change 7, but should take precedence over it, where stipulated, in the demonstration of compliance.
+As defined in AMC 27 General (1), the AMC to CS-27 consists of FAA AC 27-1B Change 7, dated 4 February 2016.
+AMC 27.1309 identifies only the differences compared to FAA AC 27-1B Change 7 and in particular introduces four classes of CS-27 rotorcraft in order to introduce proportionality in the safety objectives.
+As such, it should be used in conjunction with FAA AC 27-1B Change 7, but should take precedence over it, where stipulated, in the demonstration of compliance.